 - Improve the opportunity to recycle and reclaim wastewater and sludge

-- Provide for equitable distribution of the cost of operation, maintenance and improvement of the POTW
+- Provide for equitable distribution of the cost of operation, maintenance and improvement of the WWTP

-- Enable the POTW to comply with Texas Pollutant Discharge Elimination System (TPDES) permit conditions, sludge use and disposal requirements and any other federal or state laws
+- Enable the City to comply with Texas Pollutant Discharge Elimination System permit conditions, sludge use and disposal requirements and any other federal or state laws

-The City of Round Rock Pretreatment Program is defined in the Code of Ordinances Chapter 44, Article IV.
+The City’s Pretreatment Program is defined in the Code of Ordinances Chapter 44, Article IV.

 - A categorical industrial user (CIU) facility subject to national categorical pretreatment standards

-- A facility that discharges an average of twenty-five thousand (25,000) gallons per day (gpd) or more of process flow to the POTW
+- A facility that discharges an average of 25,000 gallons per day (gpd) or more of process flow to the WWTP

-- A facility that contributes a process flow which makes up five (5) percent or more of the average dry weather hydraulic or organic capacity of the POTW treatment plant, or
+- A facility that contributes a process flow which makes up five percent or more of the average dry weather hydraulic or organic capacity of the WWTP, or

-- Any other facility that the City believes has a reasonable potential for adversely affecting the sewer system and the POTW treatment plant
+- Any other facility that the City believes has a reasonable potential for adversely affecting the sewer system and the WWTP

-New users must submit an application for a Sewage Discharge Permit according to the following schedule:
+Follow the Permit Application Instructions and complete the Application for Wastewater Discharge Permit.
+New users must submit an Application for Wastewater Discharge Permit according to the following schedule:

 - New SIU: Application shall be submitted at least 180 days prior to commencing discharge of process wastewater.